jepler/chap/README.md

 ## commandline usage

- * chap ask "What advice would you give a 20th century human visiting the 21st century for the first time?"
+ * `chap ask "What advice would you give a 20th century human visiting the 21st century for the first time?"`

- * chap render --last
+ * `chap render --last`

- * chap import chatgpt-style-chatlog.json
+ * `chap import chatgpt-style-chatlog.json` (for files from pionxzh/chatgpt-exporter)

 ## interactive terminal usage
  * chap tui